Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: The invariant cones and -normal form

-In this section, we prove the normal form theorems \ref{ThmNF-sqrtt} and \ref{ThmNF-sqrtt-C1} based on the following observation.
-Indeed, Fourier modes in $E^-$ decay exponentially and those in $E^+$ grow exponentially.
-The convergence of the RMCF to the cylinder implies that exponential growth is impossible, which implies that the $E^+$ component should be small.
+To proceed, we have the following observation.
+Fourier modes in $E^-$ decay exponentially, and those in $E^+$ grow exponentially.
+The convergence of the rescaled mean curvature flow to the cylinder implies that exponential growth is impossible, which implies that the $E^+$ component should be small.
 Thus $E^0$ component dominates the graphical function.
-The normal form then follows by projecting the RMCF equation to the $E^0$ component and analyzing the resulting ODE.
+The normal form then follows by projecting the rescaled mean curvature flow equation to the $E^0$ component and analyzing the resulting ODE.